FusionAuth/fusionauth-site/astro/src/content/articles/authentication/webauthn-explained.md

 User presence is when someone is there behind the authenticator who gave permission, but you don't know who.
 All it proves is that you have access to the authenticator.
 An example of this is when you press a button on a YubiKey.
 Every authenticator must support checking user presence, as it is part of the specification.

 User verification, on the other hand, is when the user provides proof that they are who they say they are.
 The authenticator could require a PIN, known only to the user.
-It could be a Face ID or Touch ID challenge.
+It could be a Face Id or Touch Id challenge.
 In any case, verification allows you to tie a specific user to the authentication ceremony.

 Of the two types, user verification is more common with platform authenticators than with cross platform authenticators.
 And user presence is more useful as a second factor.
 When not used for MFA, you will typically want user verification.